How to Build a Content Publishing Workflow

 Automate Routine Steps With Activepieces

-Activepieces is the automation engine behind your workflow.
-The system runs on “pieces,” which are integrations written in TypeScript.
+Activepieces is the digital content automation engine behind your well-defined workflow.
+The system runs on pieces, which are TypeScript integrations.
 Each piece connects one app to another.

-Half of the available pieces come from community developers, and new ones appear every week on npm.
-The platform supports AI integrations that help generate summaries, schedule social posts, or tag content automatically.
+As of today, there are 485 data integrations, and new ones appear every week on the platform.
+The platform supports AI tools that help generate summaries, schedule social posts, or tag content automatically.
 It can also pause a task until someone reviews it.

-Enterprises can further host Activepieces on their own servers to keep data secure.
-But if you don’t need the level of control, you can use the cloud version, which still provides encryption and private connections.
+Enterprises can host Activepieces on their own servers to keep data secure.
+But if you don’t need that level of control, you can use the cloud version, which still provides encryption and private connections.

 4. Integrate AI Into the Workflow